jdmota/quasejs/packages/cli/README.md

   // Subcommands
   defaultCommand: "commandName", // Default: undefined
   commands: { // Default: {}
+    commandName: {
+      description: "",
-    commandName: { // Specific schema for this command.
+      schema: { // Specific schema for this command.
 Can also be a function.
         foo: {
           type: "boolean"
+        }
       }
     }
   },